Annapurna Base Camp Trek - 8 Days

 Essential Information

-Transportation: How to Reach the Trek Starting Point
+How to Reach the Starting Point of the Annapurna Base Camp Trek

 The Annapurna Base Camp trek from Pokhara usually begins with a short drive to the trailhead.
 Most trekkers go to Nayapul or Ghandruk as the ABC trek starting point.